Oliver Almadro: Career

 In May 2018, he was named as head coach of Ateneo's women's team.
 At Season 81 (2019), his first UAAP run with the women's side, he led the lady spikers to a title.
 At Season 84 (2022) however, the team finished as semifinalist.

 The Choco Mucho Flying Titans, a team formed in 2019, tapped Almadro as their head coach.
 The team first competed in the Premier Volleyball League (PVL) in the 2019 Open Conference.
 Almadro resigned from Choco Mucho in November 2022 to focus on his role as head coach of Ateneo de Manila's women's team.

-In 2023, Almadro joins Petro Gazz Angels as their head coach starting the All-Filipino Conference There is no indication of him leaving Ateneo despite citing a need to focus on his duties with the school for leaving Choco Mucho.
+In January 2023, Almadro joined Petro Gazz Angels as their head coach starting the All-Filipino Conference.
+In July, he left Ateneo and was replaced by Brazilian coach Sergio Veloso.
+In August, he was appointed as head of Petro Gazz's volleyball operations.

 Personal life

 Almadro is a devout Roman Catholic and has three sons and a daughter.
 He is a devotee of the Black Nazarene.